Astrovisio/astrovisio-unity/README.md

 > ⚠️ Ensure that Docker + AstroAPI are running before launching.
 > 🎮 VR headset is optional – required only for immersive data visualization.

+The user manual can be found in the ./UserManual folder in this repository.

 ## Notice

 Astrovisio uses and adapts some code from [iDaVIE](https://github.com/idia-astro/iDaVIE).